ksindi/ksindi/working_with_kamil.md

 1. The creation has helped me identify and refine my thoughts and values.
 1. Hopefully this will help you understand me better and help us work together.
 1. This isn't a substitute for us getting to know each other.
-Feel free to not read this.

 ## Management Style

 1. **Collaborative**
-    1. I like to discuss decisions early and iterate on their execution together.
-I generally will share ideas in a 1-1 setting before socializing it to a wider audience.
     1. It's important to me that we have a culture of speaking openly, helping each other out and respecting our differences in perspective.
-That said, we have to disagree and commit when we can't come to a consensus.
+That said, we have to disagree and commit to a decision when we can't come to a consensus.
 1. **Deep diver**
-    1. I'm not a micromanager but I like to dive deep into details and get my hands dirty.
+    1. I'm not a micromanager, but I like to dive deep into details and get my hands dirty.
 It’s how I will know how to help if you need me later.
 1. **Bias for action**
     1. I expect us to move fast when it comes to making ["reversible" decisions](https://github.com/ksindi/managers-playbook#making-decisions)